The Queen's Beasts: The Red Dragon of Wales

 The red dragon (Y Ddraig Goch) is an ancient Welsh symbol, and a badge used by Owen Tudor.
 His grandson, Henry VII, claimed descent from Cadwaladr, the last of the line of Maelgwn whose association with the dragon came after Henry's reign.
 The beast holds a shield bearing a lion in each quarter; this was the coat of arms of Llywelyn ap Gruffudd, the last native Prince of Wales.

 The White Horse of Hanover

-The White Horse of Hanover was introduced into the Royal Arms in 1714 when the crown of Great Britain passed to the Elector George of Hanover.
+The White Horse of Hanover, or Saxon Steed, was introduced into the Royal Arms in 1714 when the crown of Great Britain passed to the Elector George of Hanover.
 This grandson of Elizabeth Stuart, sister of Charles I, became George I, King of Great Britain and Ireland.
 The shield shows the leopards of England and the lion of Scotland in the first quarter, the fleur-de-lis of France in the second (brought into the royal arms of England by King Edward II) and the Irish harp in the third quarter.
 The fourth quarter shows the arms of Hanover.